 I'm going to get straight to the point.
 I was suffering!
 My self-hating perfectionism was militant and pervasive.
 While it led to success, it certainly did not lead to happiness.
 Success and happiness aren't the same.
 Sometimes they aren't even friends!
 I had been working to improve and fix myself for nearly 35 years.
-No part of my life or my appearance was safe from my inner critic and the belief that I had to do better.
+No part of my life or appearance was safe from my inner critic and the belief that I had to do better.
 Be better.
 Look better.
 A human

-can't live this way without anesthesia behaviors.
+I can't live this way without anesthesia behaviors.
 I was no exception.
 Anesthesia behaviors tend to compound suffering by providing only brief relief followed by more harm to the self.
 Just as the pandemic began, my suffering had enveloped me.
 There was nowhere left to go.
 I could slide into the dark, hollow emptiness I felt when I looked inside or lay down my weapons and surrender.
 Surrender, finally, to unconditional love, acceptance, and compassion for myself.
-This complete shift in my beliefs about myself allowed me to heal my wounds, grieve my losses and experience a rebirth.
+This complete shift in my beliefs about myself allowed me to heal my wounds, grieve my losses, and experience a rebirth.
 I told self-hate to kick rocks!
-GTO Coaching for Humans allows me to connect with other humans and help them find freedom and love themselves.
+GTO Coaching for Humans enables me to connect with other humans and help them find freedom and love themselves.
 GTO Freedom for Humans reflects my passion for radically honest and vulnerable storytelling and leveraging the experiences of others to connect us, heal us, and release us into the freedom of unconditional self-acceptance.
 I am living my purpose now. — In gratitude, Kirsten

 About GTO Freedom for Humans

 Through inspirational stories of humans who have freed themselves from suffering, you will spot self-hate and develop its antidote: unconditional love, compassion, and acceptance of self.
 This will influence and simplify your choices, large and small.
 Self-hate is sneaky.
 One of its talents is to convince us it doesn't exist while it tells us we're not good enough.
 Ouch!
 Self-hate thrives when humans feel like they are alone.
 You are not alone.
 When humans share from a radically honest and vulnerable place, we build trust and connection.
-GTO, Giraffe Tango Octopus, the integration of my wonderfully weird human characteristics, was born from my own journey to freedom through unconditional self-love and acceptance.
+GTO, Giraffe Tango Octopus, integrating my wonderfully weird human characteristics, was born from my journey to freedom through unconditional self-love and acceptance.
 Given my history as a self-hating perfectionist, it is nothing short of a miracle!